 We may also collect anonymous data about you such as information regarding your computer, network and browser (including include an IP address).

 We use your contact details to stay in touch via direct emails, telephone and sometimes even by post if we feel that what we have to say might be of interest or relevance to you.
 WE WILL NOT PASS YOUR DATA ON TO THIRD PARTIES FOR MARKETING PURPOSES

 In general, we will only use any data for the purpose for which it was collected, except with your permission.
 The purpose of collection is determined by the circumstances in which the information was collected and/or submitted.

 Information is used to enable us to operate our business, especially as it relates to an individual.
 This may include:

-- the provision of International Trade Matters Ltd and related services to an individual;
+- the provision of International Trade Matters Ltd products & services and related products & services to an individual;

 - verifying an individual’s identity, vetting and clearances for contracted activity, visits or events;

 - communicating with an individual about:

 - our marketing and promotions to customers and prospects; and/or

 - marketing and promotions to customers and prospects;